Useful Tips On Preparing Your Pre-Mastered Files

 The above image is only a visual of what a good mix / pre-master and a successful master typically looks like.
 You must never rely entirely on the appearance to make decisions on how good your mix is.
 Using your ears is crucial!

-The following is just a guideline in order to achieve the best possible end results for your final masters.
-None of the below is compulsory - just to ensure that your song gets the best possible chance to compete in today's competitive market.
+The following is just a guideline in order to achieve the best possible end results for your final masters and to ensure that they get the best possible chance to compete in today's competitive market.

 For best results, your pre-master file must meet the following:

-Plenty of headroom and no clipping - as shown above
+Plenty of headroom - as shown in image above

-Silent gap at the beginning and end - as shown above
+Silent gap at the beginning and end - as shown in image above

 Keep in mind that although you can send an MP3 file, the quality of your final master will suffer.
 This may affect the mastering engineer's ability to work effectively on your song.